Alexander Fesca: Life

-Alexander Ernst Fesca was born in Karlsruhe on 22 May 1820, as the second of four sons of composer Friedrich Ernst Fesca (1789–1826) and his wife Charlotte (born Dingelstedt, daughter of the horn player Johann Heinrich Dingelstedt).

-Fesca received his first lessons from his father and made his debut at the age of 11 as a pianist in his hometown.
-At the age of 14 he graduated in composition at the Prussian Academy of Arts in Berlin.
-His teachers included August Wilhelm Bach (1796–1869), Wilhelm Taubert (1811–1891) and Carl Friedrich Rungenhagen (1778–1851).
+Alexander Ernst Fesca was born in Karlsruhe on 22 May 1820.
+He was the second of four sons of composer Friedrich Ernst Fesca (1789–1826) and his wife Charlotte (born Dingelstedt, daughter of the horn player Johann Heinrich Dingelstedt).
+He received his early music instruction from his father, and made his performance debut at the age of 11 as a pianist in his hometown.
+At the age of 14 he began training at the Prussian Academy of Arts in Berlin where he studied with August Wilhelm Bach (composition and harmony), Wilhelm Taubert (piano), Georg Abraham Schneider (instrumentation), and Carl Friedrich Rungenhagen (composition and harmony).